 You probably know that the main task of any telescope is to get as much light as possible.
-Actually, the ability to collect light exactly makes it possible to transmit images of planets and stars.
-The more powerful the telescope, the greater its aperture, therefore it is strictly forbidden to look into a regular telescope on the Sun without a solar filter: this will lead to blindness!
-If you put the telescope in the Sun, you can set the cigarette on fire from the eyepiece (probably, it will be the last seconds of your eyepiece's life).
-Astronomers have a dark joke: you can look only two times on the Sun through your telescope – with your left eye and the right one.
+Actually, the ability to collect light efficiently makes it possible to transmit images of planets and stars.
+The more powerful the telescope, the greater its aperture, therefore it is strictly forbidden to look into a regular telescope at the Sun without a solar filter: this will lead to blindness!
+If you point the telescope at the Sun, you can light a cigarette from the eyepiece (of course it will also probably be the last seconds of your eyepiece’s life).
+Astronomers have a dark joke: you can look at the Sun through your telescope only two times – with your left eye and the right one.
 And do not forget that the optical finder is also a telescope, only a small one!

 The special telescope with a protective filter system was invented for exploring the Sun.
-It is based on a refractor optical scheme and allows observing in a narrow spectrum – near the H-alpha hydrogen line, thence the Sun through it looks carrot color.
-The chromospheric solar telescopes can show many details on the Sun limb and its surface: solar prominences, flares, solar wind, etc. The strong built-in filtration system blocks UV and infrared radiation, so you can just stop worrying and start your exploring!
+It is based on a refractor optical scheme and allows observing in a narrow spectrum – near the H-alpha hydrogen line, thence the Sun through it looks like the color of a carrot.
+The chromospheric solar telescopes can show many details on the Sun’s limb and its surface: solar prominences, flares, solar wind, etc. The strong built-in filtration system blocks UV and infrared radiation, so you can just stop worrying and start your exploring!

-Such special solar telescopes are expensive and they are usually acquired only by people seriously involved in the solar activity researchers.
-The rest astronomers prefer solar filters.
-They are cheap and can be fixed on a regular telescope.
+These special solar telescopes are expensive, and they are usually acquired only by people seriously involved in the solar activities and research studies.
+The rest of the astronomers prefer solar filters.
+They are cheap and can be attached to a regular telescope.
 Thus, you also will able to see the Sun, just not in detail.
-Yet you should make sure that you fixed the filter very well!
+Yet you should make sure that you have attached the filter very well!

-As we wrote above, each of the three types of telescopes can be constructed on different optical schemes.
+As mentioned above, each of the three types of telescopes can be constructed with different optical schemes.
 The design of the telescope largely determines its image quality.

 - Galileo Telescope